buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyLargeTurretBase.Azimuth.md

 public float Azimuth { get; set; }
 ```

-Sets/gets azimuth of turret, this method is not synced, you need to sync azimuth manually
+Gets or sets azimuth of turret, this method is not synced, you need to sync azimuth manually

 ### Returns